begidudimtse/requirement-analysis/README.md

 Requirement Analysis – Refining and prioritizing requirements to resolve conflicts or ambiguities.

 Requirement Validation – Ensuring the requirements are complete, consistent, feasible, and aligned with business goals.
+# Why is Requirement Analysis Important?
+Clarity & Alignment → It creates a shared understanding between stakeholders and the development team, reducing miscommunication.

+Cost & Time Efficiency → Detecting errors or missing requirements early is cheaper than fixing them later in design or coding.

+Quality Assurance → Well-defined requirements ensure the final product meets user needs and business objectives.

+Risk Reduction → Identifying potential issues early lowers the chances of project failure.

+Better Planning → Clear requirements help in accurate project estimation (time, budget, resources).

+In short, requirement analysis acts as the blueprint of the software project.
+Without it, development risks drifting away from stakeholder expectations, leading to wasted effort, cost overruns, and unsatisfied users.